 Well, today was some warm b’y?
-Right from the get go it was 18 degrees and rising, it’s a preview of things to come I guess.
+Right from the get-go it was 18° and rising, it’s a preview of things to come I guess.

-To me this warm weather was most welcome, I had plans to go on my first whale watching boat tour of the year.
-Whales had been sighted in both Logy Bay and Bay Bulls so I was ready to take my chances in the local whale watching lottery.
+To me this warm weather was most welcome, as I had plans to go on my first whale watching trip of the year.
+Whales had been seen in both Logy Bay and the Witless Bay Ecological Reserve so I was ready to take my chances in the local whale watching lottery.

-Before it was 2PM though, I had lots of time to fill.
-Beaches Path was the obvious choice for a brief hike, it’s a trail that runs from Witless Bay to Mobile so it has excellent views of the islands in the Ecological Reserve.
+Beaches Path was the obvious choice for this brief hike, it’s a trail that runs from Witless Bay to Mobile so it has excellent views of the islands in the Ecological Reserve, well, in theory:

-Out on the trail I saw that most of the Reserve was hiding in the fog, islands were appearing and disappearing every few minutes; knowing this I now doubted if the tour would even go ahead.
+Out on the trail I saw that most of the Reserve was hiding in the fog, islands were appearing and disappearing every few minutes; with this in mind I now doubted if the tour would even go ahead.

-In the previous years I’ve seen quite a few tours cancelled due to fog, so I decided not to return to the car but to continue the hike instead.
-Beaches Path is an easy hike, half of it runs over headlands enjoying a view of many rocky beaches and the other half runs through the forest.
+Because I’ve seen quite a few tours cancelled due to fog, I decided not to return to the car but to continue with the hike instead.
+Beaches Path is an easy hike, half of it runs over headlands that have a view of many rocky beaches and the other half runs through the forest.

-At the halfway point there is a place called Baldhead, I stopped there to enjoy the view and saw many Northern Gannets fly over.
+At the halfway point there is a place called Little Bald Head, I stopped there to enjoy the view and saw many northern gannets fly over.
 They were coming in from all over the place, plunge diving into the water by the dozens.

-After Baldhead came the forest half of the trail, it was a real pleasure walking among all the unfurling Crackerberry plants, I can’t wait for them to blossom.
-Less than pleasurable were the hordes of Black Flies that were assaulting me, the warm weather really brought them out in the thousands.
+Less than pleasurable were the hordes of black flies that were assaulting me, the warm weather really brought them out by the thousands.
 Oh well, it can’t be helped.

-The trail ended a little bit further on Mobile beach, where I saw a couple of Seals swimming in the bay.
+After I skipped a few side trails, the trail ended a little bit further down the line at Mobile beach, where I saw a couple of seals swimming in the bay:

 After the hike I walked back to Witless Bay over the highway.
-Back at the car I saw two tour boats on the water near Gull Island, they had gone out after all.
+Back at the car I saw 2 tour boats on the water near Gull Island, they had gone out after all.